-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repair and maintenance that will be incurred in relation to individual assets.
+ltem Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repair and maintenance that will be incurred in relation to individual assets.
 Service reviews have led to a reduction in expenditure; however there has not been a reduction in repair and maintenance of assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets fall.
-The net book value of the Council's property, plant and equipment assets is £165m as at 31 March 2019.
-Of this, £61m relates to land which is not subject to depreciation and is considered to have an infinite life.
-Vehicle, plant and equipment assets account for £4.9m with asset lives between 5 and 15 years.
-If the asset lives are reduced by 1 year across vehicle, plant and equipment it is estimated that depreciation would increase by £240,090 and the value of the assets decrease.
-For buildings, the asset life is up to 60 years unless the asset has major components which are depreciated separately.
-It is estimated that if the asset life for buildings reduced by 1 year, depreciation would increase by £247,871 and the value of the asset decrease.

-ltem Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
-The effects on the net pension's liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the real discount rate would increase employer liability by 10% and cost £22.3 million; a 0.5% increase in the salary increase rate would lead to an increase of 2% in employer liability and cost £3.4 million and a 0.5% increase in the pension increase rate would increase employer liability by 8% and cost £18.6 million.
-However, the assumptions interact in complex ways.
-The carrying value on the Balance Sheet of Pensions Liability as at 31 March 2019 was £67.4 million.
-Arrears At 31 March 2019, the Council had a balance of sundry receivables of £3,346,979 (£4,100,746 31 March 2018).
-A review of significant balances suggested that an allowance for doubtful debts of 46% £1,544,468 (£1,699,419 2017/2018) was appropriate.
-However, in the current economic climate it is considered that the allowance in doubtful debts should not be reduced and has been retained at £1,699,419 which represents 50% of the balance as at 31 March 2019.
-The doubtful debt to allowance has been retained at the same level as $2017/2018$ which provides £143,000 allowance above the calculated requirement.
-If the collection rated were to deteriorate the percentages included in calculating the bad debt allowance would need to be reviewed.
-If 100% cover was allowed in housing benefits the allowance would increase by £189,000.
-Business Rate Appeals Since the introduction of Business Rates Retention Scheme, effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in their proportionate share.
-Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2019.
-The estimate has been calculated using the Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of total provision up to and including 31 March 2019.
-If the average success rate of NNDR appeals was to increase by 1% the Council would have to increase its NNDR appeals provision by an immaterial sum.
+The net book value of the Council's property, plant and equipment assets is £154.2m as at 31 March 2020.
+Of this, £72.4m relates to land which is not subject to depreciation and is considered to have an infinite life.
+Vehicle, plant and equipment assets account for £4.5m with asset lives between 5 and 15 years.
+If the asset lives are reduced by 1 year across vehicle, plant and equipment it is estimated that depreciation would increase by £263,671 and the value of the assets decrease.
+For buildings, the asset life is up to 99 years unless the asset has major components which are depreciated separately.
+It is estimated that if the asset life for buildings reduced by 1 year, depreciation would increase by £156,348 and the value of the asset decrease.
+Pensions Liability number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting The effects on the net pension's liability of changes in individual assumptions can be measured.
+For instances, a 0.5% decrease in the real discount rate would increase employer liability by 10% and cost \pounds 18.2 million; a 0.5% increase in the salary increase rate would lead to an increase of 1% in employer liability and cost \pounds 2.2 million and a 0.5% increase rate would increase rate would increase employer liability by 8% and costs \pounds 15.8 million.
+6 However, the assumptions interact in complex ways.
+The carrying value on the Balance Sheet of Pensions Liability as at 31 March 2020 was £54.3 million.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Arrears At 31 March 2020, the Council had a balance of sundry receivables of £3,860,144 (£3,346,979 31 March 2019).
+A review of significant balances suggested that an allowance for doubtful debts of 45% £1,740,402 (£1,544,468 2018/2019) was appropriate.
+The allowance in doubtful debts is currently retained at £1,699,419 which represents 44% of the balance as at 31 March 2020.
+The doubtful debt to allowance have been retained at the same level as 2018/19 which is £41,000 below the calculated requirement.
+If the collection rates were to deteriorate the percentages included in calculating the bad debt allowance would need to be reviewed.
+If 100% cover was allowed in housing benefits the allowance would increase by £365,840.
+Business Rate Appeals